 The Double Up Formula

-To help moderate growth (neither too slow nor too fast), if your Labradoodle puppy falls into the miniature to medium size range, you will want to be careful to select a Labradoodle puppy food that is formulated for the needs of smaller breed dogs.
+To help moderate growth (neither too slow nor too fast), if your Labradoodle puppy falls into the miniature to medium size range, select a Labradoodle puppy food that is formulated for the needs of smaller breed dogs.

 On the other hand, if your Labradoodle puppy is projected to be a standard size in adulthood, you will want to select a puppy food formulated for the needs of medium to large breed dogs.

-Your canine veterinarian can help you assess your puppy’s weight at each stage of the rapid puppyhood growth process and adjust portion sizes and Labradoodle puppy foods as needed.
+Your canine vet can help you assess your puppy’s weight at each stage of the rapid puppyhood growth process.
+They can help you adjust portion sizes and Labradoodle puppy foods as needed.

 What Is The Average Adult Labradoodle Size?